abdullahdheir/moodle-upayments-enrolment/README.md

 ### For Teachers
 1. Set course-specific costs
 2. Monitor student enrolments
-3. View payment status for enrolled students
+3. View payment status for enroled students

 ### For Students
 1. Select the course for enrolment